-The Club provides local scholarships specifically to Joliet area female high school students wishing to better their future by pursuing a college degree.
+The Club provides local scholarships specifically to Joliet area female high school and community college students wishing to better their future by pursuing a college degree.

 Scholarships for Senior High School Female Students

 Three $1000 scholarships are awarded annually to female students in Joliet area high schools for college expenses via the Young Women Public Affairs Scholarship.
 Students must apply for the scholarships and are selected by the Zonta Joliet Club’s Scholarship Committee.
 Each applicant is evaluated based on academics, service and their future career plans.
 Winners of the local scholarships have the opportunity to be eligible for district scholarships as well.